 Consequently, if we truly want to make others more attuned to our vulnerable feelings, we need to manifest them physically and express them verbally.
 Finally, we can’t much blame others for their insensitivity toward us.
 Their level of sensitivity is simply where they are right now.
 And so, ultimately, it’s our responsibility to assist them in becoming more aware of and responsive to our feelings.
 Unless we’re willing to go out on an emotional limb and reveal our vulnerability, they may never be able to cultivate the empathy and support we crave from them.
 Undoubtedly, if we want them to make every effort to better comprehend where we’re especially raw and tender, they need our feedback and guidance far more than they do our silence and emotional withdrawal.

-NOTE: If you found this post useful, please consider passing it on.
+NOTE 1: If you found this post useful and think others might also, please consider passing on its link.

 © 2011 Leon F. Seltzer, Ph.D.
 All Rights Reserved.